 #8: Start a blog

-Your blog can be a public diary in which you like to share your thoughts and ideas.
+Your blog can be a public diary where you like sharing your thoughts and ideas.
 Or a blog can be a vehicle in which you communicate your expertise on a specific subject matter.
-Consider this, if there’s something you can’t stop talking about anyway, it might make a great blog.
+Consider this; if there’s something you can’t stop talking about anyway, it might make a great blog.
 Your spouse may be tired of hearing it, but you’ll find plenty of people just as interested as you.
 Furthermore, you could bump the idea up a notch and start a podcast.
-Udemy has a course on it or Pat Flynn can teach you how to start a podcast.
+Udemy has a course, or Pat Flynn can teach you how to start a podcast.